CloudLabs-MOC/AI-102-AIEngineer/Instructions/12-qna-maker.md

 1. In the **Review + create** tab, after the validation is complete, click **Create**.

-1. Wait for deployment to complete, and then view the deployment details.
+1. Wait for the deployment to complete, and then view the deployment details.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
+>
 > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help
+> - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
+We are available 24/7 to help.

 <validation step="b2ea815a-f69c-4ce2-9be7-9fff27b6fca1" />